isBre/Ethics-in-AI-Notes/index.md

 # 🟨 AI in the GDPR

 AI, or Artificial Intelligence, plays a significant role within the framework of the General Data Protection Regulation (GDPR). **While the GDPR does not explicitly mention AI or related concepts, many of its provisions are applicable to AI systems**.
+The GDPR, unlike the previous Data Protection Directive of 1995, incorporates terms related to the internet, such as "Internet," "social networks," "website," and "links." **The focus of the GDPR is primarily on addressing challenges emerging from the internet, which were not considered in the earlier directive**.
+Nonetheless, numerous provisions within the GDPR are relevant to AI.
 In this explanation, we will delve into various aspects of AI in relation to the GDPR, covering the conceptual framework, data protection principles, legal bases, transparency, data subjects' rights, automated decision making, and privacy by design.

-The GDPR, unlike the previous Data Protection Directive of 1995, incorporates terms related to the internet, such as "Internet," "social networks," "website," and "links."
-However, it does not explicitly mention "Artificial Intelligence" or any closely associated terms.
-The focus of the GDPR is primarily on addressing challenges emerging from the internet, which were not considered in the earlier directive.
-Nonetheless, numerous provisions within the GDPR are relevant to AI.

 &nbsp;

-## Territorial Scope (Article 3):
+## Article 3 - Territorial Scope
 **The GDPR applies to the processing of personal data in the context of activities conducted by controllers or processors located within the European Union (EU)**.
 It also applies to the processing of personal data of individuals who are within the EU, even if the controller or processor is located outside the EU.
 This applies to situations where goods or services are offered to individuals in the EU or their behavior is monitored within the EU.

 &nbsp;

-## Definitions (Article 4):
+## Article 4 - Definitions
 The GDPR provides several definitions that are essential to understanding its provisions.
 For instance:
 - **Personal data** refers to any information relating to an identified or identifiable natural person (data subject).
 Identifiable information can include names, identification numbers, location data, online identifiers, or factors specific to the person's identity.
 - **Processing** encompasses any operation performed on personal data, whether automated or not.